 As business leaders, Rotarians share their skills and expertise through Vocational Service.
 Your Vocational Service efforts can play a vital role in improving the quality of life for those hardworking members of the community who need direction and expertise.
 By participating in any of a number of Vocational Service activities — mentoring, career days, vocational awards, business assistance, or even talking about your job at a club meeting — you can turn your experience into an invaluable resource for others.

 Many members focus on Community Service projects.
 Community Service can be likened to “rolling up our sleeves” to serve our community.
-Our projects include packaging food at Midwest Food Bank, cooking meals for at Home Sweet Home Ministries, volunteering to watch children so parents can take classes at the Boys & Girls club, or one of many others projects.
+Our projects include packaging food at Midwest Food Bank, cooking meals for at Home Sweet Home Ministries, building homes for Habitat for Humanity, volunteering to watch children so parents can take classes at the Boys & Girls club, or one of many others projects.

 International Service is for the advancement of international understanding, goodwill, and peace through a world fellowship of business and professional persons united in the ideal of service, to expand Rotary’s humanitarian reach around the globe and to promote world understanding and peace.
 The International Service Division has many projects supporting these goals, and invites and encourages participation in this vitally important work.
 Past International Service projects have including building wells in Uganda & India, building a new kitchen for an care home in Romania, creating a traveling library for schools in southwest Africa, and equipping a hospital in India.

-In Bloomington-Normal Sunrise Rotary, our Foundation Committee promotes giving to 2 foundation that we support.
+In Bloomington-Normal Sunrise Rotary, our Foundation Committee promotes giving to two foundations that we support.

 The Rotary Foundation

 The first, and largest, is The Rotary Foundation.
 Every Sunrise Rotarian is asked to commit to Every Rotarian, Every Year – the donation of $100 or more each year to The Rotary Foundation.